Skip to main content

 How is as-built documentation created?

 As-built documentation is created using 3D laser scanning to capture existing conditions with millimeter accuracy.
-Point cloud data is processed into 2D drawings, 3D models, or BIM.
+Point cloud data is processed into 2D drawings and BIM-conversion-ready deliverables.
 Traditional methods include manual measurements and photography, but 3D scanning is faster and more accurate.

 Our process